MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     GitHub Copilot should identify problems including:

-    - Individual product lookups in loops (N+1 query pattern)
+    - Individual product lookups in loops (N+1 query pattern).
-    - Redundant tax and shipping calculations
+    - Redundant tax and shipping calculations.
-    - Sequential processing of order items
+    - Sequential processing of order items.
-    - Blocking operations that could be made asynchronous
+    - Blocking operations that could be made asynchronous.

-1. Analyze the InventoryManager for efficiency issues.
+1. Ask GitHub Copilot to identify performance issues in the InventoryManager class and suggest optimizations.

     For example, use this prompt to examine inventory operations: